metaleap/go-xsd/README.md

 ( *whitespace*, gopher, quote, backtick )

-D) The found occurence is likely part of a field in a type named something like **XsdGoPkgHasElem_Gopher** or **XsdGoPkgHasElems_Gopher**.
+D) The found occurence is likely the tag for a field in a type named something like **XsdGoPkgHasElem_Gopher** or **XsdGoPkgHasElems_Gopher**.
 Ignore that type, instead focus on the type of the field itself.
 That's the one you're looking for, the one to embed in your tiny custom struct.